Final consideration in Congress of Biden’s big reform on climate and health

 It intends to put the country on the right trajectory to achieve its climate goals, by reducing greenhouse gas emissions by 40% by 2030.

-The goal set by Joe Biden is a reduction of at least 50% by this date, but other measures, in particular regulatory measures, could make it possible to partially fill the gap, according to experts.
+The goal set by Joe Biden is a reduction of at least 50% by this date, but other measures, in particular regulatory measures, might make it possible to partially fill the gap, according to experts.

 “I think it would be really difficult to overstate the importance of this bill,” said Dan Lashof, director of the World Resources Institute in the United States, this week.